Dan Rather: Personal life

-Rather married Jean Goebel in 1957.
-They have a son and daughter, and maintain homes in New York City and Austin, Texas.
-Their daughter Robin is an environmentalist and community activist in Austin, Texas.
-Their son Dan is an assistant district attorney in the District Attorney's office in Manhattan, New York.
+Rather was married to Jean Goebel for 67 years, from 1957 until her death in November 2024.
+They had a son and daughter, and maintained homes in New York City and Austin, Texas.
+Their daughter Robin is an environmentalist and community activist in Austin.
+Their son Dan is an assistant D.A. in the Manhattan, New York City, District Attorney's office.

 Sam Houston State University renamed its mass communications building after Rather in 1994.
 The building houses The Houstonian and KSHU, the student-run radio and television stations.
 In May 2007, Rather received an honorary Doctor of Humane Letters from Siena College in Loudonville, New York, for his lifetime contributions to journalism.

-A columnist whose work is distributed by King Features Syndicate, Rather continues to speak out against alleged influence in journalism by corporations and governments.
-At a 2008 conference in Minneapolis, Minnesota, sponsored by the group Free Press, Rather criticized both local and national news organizations, stating—according to reports—that there is no longer incentive to do “good and valuable news.”
+A columnist whose work is distributed by King Features Syndicate, Rather continues to speak out against political influence in journalism by corporations and governments.
+At a 2008 conference in Minneapolis, Minnesota, sponsored by the group Free Press, Rather criticized both local and national news organizations, stating—according to reports—that there is no longer incentive to do "good and valuable news".